-Applications for the Summer 2021 program will be available in Fall 2020.
+Applications for the Summer 2021 program are now open.

 The summer internship program is a collaboration between the Florida Cooperative Extension Service and the UF/IFAS College of Agricultural and Life Sciences.
 Students participating in this paid internship will work with county UF/IFAS Extension faculty to deliver educational programming throughout Florida.
 Together with the local UF/IFAS Extension faculty, students will work in one or more of these program areas:

 - Community resources and economic development